ETolboom/blg/docs/wiki/Glossary.md

 A subdivision of a [Pool](#pool) that represents a role or resource group responsible for a set of activities.
 BLG can check that the correct lanes exist with the correct names using the Pool-Lane Check (LAYER 2).

 ### LAYER 1: Quality Checks (Model-Agnostic)
 Criteria that are evaluated **without** a reference BPMN model.
-They assess general modelling quality properties that should hold regardless of what the process models — for example, the absence of deadlocks or semantically duplicate task labels.
+They assess general modeling quality properties that should hold regardless of what the process models.
+For example, the absence of deadlocks or semantically duplicate task labels.
 LAYER 1 criteria require no configuration input from the instructor.

 Built-in LAYER 1 checks:
 | Check | Description |